 4.1.4 Concatenation setup

 The samples are concatenated after level adjustment.
 If the format includes metadata (object-based audio), the same concatenation is applied to the corresponding metadata-files.
+Metadata corresponding to azimuth and elevation (0,0) shall be used for the low-level noise preamble.

 The concatenation for P.SUPPL800 involves concatenation of clean speech samples followed by superposition with noise.
 For the clean-speech P.SUPPL800 tests, the noise may represent very low-level recording noise.
 In the P.SUPPL800 tests with background noise, the noise used depends on the audio content category specified in the respective test plan.